Terradue/doc-developer-sandbox/source/developer/basic.rst

 Prepare the run executable
 ================================

-The run executable is responsbile for *executing* your application in the Sandbox.
+The run executable is responsible for *executing* your application in the Sandbox.
 In the *application.xml* we defined a workflow with a single node and the related run executable:

 .. literalinclude:: src/basic/application.xml
   :language: xml